949f45ac/xmrig-HIP/README.md

 Technical note: When mining a Cn7 algorithm (msr or xtl), the miner will automatically use half the threads and double the blocks.

-More detailed explanation:

-You want 16 threads on most cards, and a number of blocks that is an integer multiple of CU count, and `T x B x 2 < (Memory in MB)`.

-E.g.:
-Vega 56 has 56 CU.

-56 x 4 = 224

-224 x 16 x 2 = 7168

-7168 < 8000

-In some cases taking another 0.5 * CU blocks (like blocks=6.5*CU overall) will increase speed, in most cases it will not.

 Example config: